Multidimensional continued fractions and symbolic codings of toral translations: Introduction

-Let us sketch the contents of the paper.
-After recalling all basic notation in Section~\ref{sec:land} we give the main results in Section~\ref{sec:main-results}.
-All concepts needed in the proofs of our results are provided in Section~\ref{sec:defprep}.
+After recalling basic notation and definitions in Section~\ref{sec:land}, Section~\ref{sec:main-results} is devoted to the precise statement of our main results on purely discrete spectrum including their consequences on natural codings of translations and bounded remainder sets.
+The concepts needed in the proofs of our results are provided in Section~\ref{sec:defprep}.
 In particular, we recall the required background on Rauzy fractals.
-Proofs of the theorems are given in Section \ref{sec:proofs}.
-We also discuss consequences of our main results including natural codings of translations and bounded remainder sets.
-Section~\ref{sec:ex} is devoted to the detailed discussion of some examples.
+These proofs are then given in Section~\ref{sec:proofs}.
+Section~\ref{sec:ex} is devoted to the detailed discussion of some examples which provide codings of a.e.\ translation on~$\TT^2$ and~$\TT^3$ that lead to bounded remainder sets of all scales.